ska-telescope/ska-oso-pht-ui/docs/src/userGuide/sv/LandingPageSV.rst

 - **Actions** (|ico4|) on each submission.
 See  :numref:`Table %s <mytest>`.
 - **Submission ID** : Unique identifier for each submission.
-- **Cycle selection** : SKAO observing cycle associated with the submission.
+- **Cycle Selection** : SKAO observing cycle associated with the submission.
 - **Title** : The title of the submission.
 - **Type** : The type of submission.
 This can be either a proposal or a Science Verification.
 - **Status** : Current status of the submission (e.g., draft, submitted, Under Review, Accepted, Withdrawn, Rejected).